alexgburnet/Hairtite-App/README.md

 ### Showing previous results on the home page

+- When completing the quiz, the results are sent to the database
 - The last 6 results are shown on the home page to show the user's progress.
 - If the number of tests the user has taken is less than 6, the results are padded with 0's